-Ţ OBJECTIVE Restore and manage peatland within the National Park to reduce carbon emissions and improve biodiversity. Ś TARGET A minimum of 38,000 ha peatland is under restoration management by 2045.
-80% of all drains are restored by 2035.
-All erosion features are restored by 2050.
-J. ACTIONS BY 2027 Restore a minimum of 6,500 ha of peatland.
-Increase contractor and estate capacity while creating job opportunities through a peatland skills training programme (see People objective B4 - Skills and training).
-Develop guidance on the integration of peatland restoration and woodland expansion in the National Park.
-Explore protection options for peatland restoration from herbivores.
-Heritage Horizons: Cairngorms 2030 programme (see page 12). ] n PARTNERS (alongside the Skills Development Scotland, Highlands and Islands Enterprise, Scottish
+Restore and manage peatland within the National Park to reduce carbon emissions and improve biodiversity.

+- A minimum of 38,000 ha peatland is under restoration management by 2045.

+- 80% of all drains are restored by 2035.

+- All erosion features are restored by 2050.

+- Restore a minimum of 6,500 ha of peatland. - Increase contractor and estate capacity while creating job opportunities through a peatland skills training programme (see People objective B4 - Skills and training). - Develop guidance on the integration of peatland restoration and woodland expansion in the National Park. - Explore protection options for peatland restoration from herbivores. - Heritage Horizons: Cairngorms 2030 programme.

-Enterprise, NatureScot, private contractor businesses, landowners, deer management groups, Scottish Land and Estates
+Skills Development Scotland, Highlands and Islands Enterprise, Scottish Enterprise, NatureScot, private contractor businesses, landowners, deer management groups, Scottish Land and Estates

-Figure 3: Peatland in the Cairngorms National Park
+Figure 2: Peatland in the Cairngorms National Park